Abbreviations : Report Help

 A wide variety of monocot and dicot plant species are susceptible to cytorhabdoviruses, although each virus usually has a restricted host range.
 Cytorhabdoviruses are transmitted by aphids (LNYV, ADV), planthoppers (NCMV, BYSMV) or leafhoppers (rice stripe mosaic virus (RSMV), related, unclassified)).
 Some viruses are also transmitted during vegetative propagation, and some can also be transmitted mechanically from infected sap.
 Seed transmission has not been reported.
 In all carefully examined cases, viruses replicate in cells of the insect vector as well as in the plant host (Jackson et al., 2005, Redinbaugh and Hogenhout 2005).

-The genus name is derived from the cytoplasmic localisation of virus replication complexes (Cyto: from Greek kytos, “cell”).
+Cytorhabdovirus: from the cytoplasmic localisation of virus replication complexes (cyto: from Greek kytos,“cell”).

 Iranian citrus ringspot-associated virus